ADR-001: Single-crate vs Cargo workspace

 Trigger for workspace adoption: either (a) total Rust LOC exceeds 150 K, or (b) a type from the core codebase is needed by external tooling (an jackin-core use case).
 Whichever comes first.

 Phase 2 — workspace adopted (current state).
-The codebase crossed ~170 K lines as surface-specific crates (jackin-capsule, jackin-launch, jackin-console, jackin-tui, jackin-tui-lookbook, jackin-protocol, jackin-build-meta) were extracted.
-The workspace root is Cargo.toml with members = [...]; the jackin binary crate at crates/jackin/ remains the primary binary.
-The crates/ directory is the canonical home for all member crates.
+The codebase crossed ~170 K lines as surface-specific and subsystem crates were extracted.
+Product-neutral TUI components later moved to exact-revision TermRock; the jackin binary crate at crates/jackin/ remains the primary binary.

 Consequences